Kirky-X/zenith/docs/CONTRIBUTING.md

 ## 🎯 Welcome Contributors!

-Thank you for your interest in contributing to **Project Name**!
+Thank you for your interest in contributing to **Zenith**!
 We're excited to have you here.
-Whether you're fixing a bug, adding a feature, improving documentation, or helping others, your contributions are valuable and appreciated.
+Whether you're fixing a bug, adding a new formatter, improving documentation, or helping others, your contributions are valuable and appreciated.

 <div align="center">